alegouhy/ferret_dev_atlases/README.md

-# Developmental atlases of the ferret brain
+# Developmental templates of the ferret brain

 <p align="center">